 Bipolar disorder is marked by a “cycling” between extreme moods of depression and mania.
 Things like brain chemical fluctuations and people’s biological make-up contribute to the onset of these cycles.
 Cannabis abuse may lead to “rapid cycling” in people with bipolar disorder.
 Rapid cycling in bipolar disorder is four or more distinct affective states (i.e., depression or manic episodes) within a one-year period.

 Increases Risk of Co-Occurring Disorders

-Effects of marijuana and bipolar disorder increases the risk for other co-occurring behavioral health issues.
-One study examined data from a national survey on substance abuse and related conditions.
-Over 1,900 people with bipolar disorder and cannabis use disorder were represented in the sample.
-The researchers found marijuana and bipolar disorder can significantly increase the risk for:
+Effects of marijuana and bipolar disorder increase the risk for other co-occurring behavioral health issues.
+Marijuana abuse with bipolar disorder can significantly increase the risk for:

 - Alcohol dependence